|

 Snow Poem 7

-In the silence of the snow's embrace,
+The silence of snow's embrace,

-Nature whispers, in a frozen space,
+Nature whispers in frozen space,

 Each flake, a melody in the air,

-Composing symphonies, fair and rare.
+Composing symphonies, rare and fair.

 Beneath the moon's soft, silver glow,

-The earth wears a gown of untouched snow,
+Earth wears a gown of untouched snow,

-A landscape pure, in the night's serene,
+A landscape pure, night serene,

-Where every scene is a quiet dream.
+Every scene a quiet dream.

 Through the woods, a lone wolf roams,

-Its howl, a song in the winter's tomes,
+Its howl, a song in winter's tomes,

 A call that weaves through trees and hills,

-Uniting the land in a chill that thrills.
+Uniting the land in chills.

-In the heart of the village, asleep and still,
+In the heart of the village, still,

-Dreams weave through the air, a gentle thrill,
+Dreams weave, a gentle thrill,

 Windows frost with nature's lace,

-Each pattern unique, in its embrace.
+Each pattern unique in embrace.

-As dawn's light breaks the night's soft spell,
+Dawn breaks night's soft spell,

-The world awakens, with stories to tell,
+The world awakens, stories to tell,

-Of the beauty found in a land so white,
+Of beauty found in land so white,

-Where snowfall turns the dark to light.
+Snowfall turning dark to light.

 A moonlit snowscape